Interstate 110 (Florida)

 Interstate 110 (I-110) is a 6.341 mi auxiliary route of the Interstate Highway System in Pensacola, Florida, extending north from U.S. Route 98 (US 98) to I-10.
 I-110 carries the hidden Florida Department of Transportation designation of State Road 8A.
-The easternmost auxiliary route of I-10, it is also known as the Reubin O'Donovan Askew Parkway in honor of the former governor of Florida who originated in Pensacola.
+The easternmost auxiliary route of I-10 and the only auxiliary route of I-10 in Florida, it is also known as the Reubin O'Donovan Askew Parkway in honor of the former governor of Florida who originated in Pensacola.

 Route description

 I-110 consists of six interchanges.
 Unlike most Florida Interstates, it retained its sequential exit numbering system when others switched to a mile-log system.

 The freeway begins at exits 1A through 1C, composing a directional T interchange that connects I-110 to Gregory Street, Chase Street (US 98), and Garden Street (US 98 Business) adjacent to the Pensacola Bay Center.
 Exit 2, 0.5 mi north, links I-110 to Cervantes Street (US 90/US 98) via a southbound exit and northbound entrance.
 Exit 3, 1 mi north, consists of a southbound exit and northbound entrance to and from Maxwell and Jordan Streets.
 I-110 is elevated on separate viaducts for northbound and southbound lanes throughout this initial 2.4 mi span through downtown Pensacola.

 North of exit 3, the freeway is built at-grade, and there are two modified diamond interchanges.
 The first is exit 4, leading to Fairfield Drive (SR 295).
 Both northbound ramps of exit 4 are located in the southeast quadrant of the intersection and directly connect to Davis Highway (SR 291).
 Approximately 1.5 mi north is exit 5, an interchange with Brent Lane (SR 296) and Airport Boulevard (SR 750).

 I-110's northern terminus is at I-10.
 There is a modified trumpet/semi-directional T interchange at this location with additional direct connections to SR 291.